Explore Jobs

 5. Utah

-First, we looked at the Bureau of Labor Statistics data on veteran unemployment rates by state to compare them to the non-veteran population.
-Because our ranking focuses on working veterans of all ranks – not just retirees or officers – we feel that this is the strongest factor. — 4 points
+We analyzed Bureau of Labor Statistics data on veteran unemployment rates by state, comparing them to non-veteran populations.
+This factor reflects the strongest indicator for working veterans of all ranks, not just retirees or officers. — 4 points

 • 2.
 Wages

-We assigned points to veteran median incomes by state, because having a fully employed veteran workforce would be great and all – just not as great if they were all making minimum wage. — 2 points
+We assigned points based on median incomes for veterans by state, recognizing that a fully employed veteran workforce is only beneficial if wages are competitive. — 2 points

 • 3.
 Cost of Living